My Vegan Pantry Essentials and Staples: Part III

 1/2 cup canned coconut milk

 1/4 teaspoon sea salt

 Just blend all of the ingredients in a food processor or high-powered blender until thoroughly combined and you have a thick, creamy texture.

 Almond milk may be all the rage, but let's not forget about the actual almond!
 Almonds are high in protein, fiber, and lots of vitamins.
 Plus, Barack Obama used to snack on exactly 7 almonds every night before bed, and he was in excellent shape.

 In addition to snacks, I use almonds to make homemade almond butter (sooo good), toast them for salad or grain bowl toppings, add them to bliss balls, and use almond meal or almond butter in certain grain-free baked goods.

-If cashews are my most used nuts, then walnuts are the nuts I wish I ate the most.
-They’re a great source of Omega-3 fatty acids, which support your brain, heart, and mental health.
+If cashews are the nuts I cook with the most and almonds are the nuts I snack on the most, then walnuts are the nuts I wish I ate the most.
+They’re an excellent plant-based source of Omega-3 fatty acids, which support your brain, heart, and mental health.

 And here's a pro tip for you: the texture of walnuts is softer than almonds, so if you want to make nut flour or nut butter but don’t have a high-quality food processor that can finely crush almonds, it’ll be easier to use walnuts.